bruceravel/larch-plugin-tutorial/mback/details.md

 Larch will use the default interpreter.
 When you are working from the command line, the command line interpreter is the default interpreter.

-Of course, that function is a bit unprofessional.
-Let's make it a bit spiffier.
+Of course, not labeling axes is rather unprofessional.
+Let's make our function a bit spiffier:

 ```python
 def plot_mback(group=None, _larch=None):